 I've already detailed my experiments with glow in the dark cookies and pudding.
 Basically, every theory I had for how making food glow should work didn't.
 Like the white cotton candy (edible spider webs) I made.

 White, I thought.
 So it'll glow all by itself, I thought.
 That was before I learned that it wasn't just being white, but being treated with florescent compounds that makes white things glow.
 Whoops.
-I didn't have a flourescent compound I could add to cotton candy, so if you want yours to glow, may I suggest en entirely different technique, like using a Glo Cone, a specially designed LED lit glowing stick for cotton candy.
+I didn't have a flourescent compound I could add to cotton candy, so if you want yours to glow, may I suggest en entirely different technique, like using LED light up cotton candy cones.
+They shall be mine.
+Oh yes, all mine.

 So cool.
 I have to get some of those.